replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 - Removing data from the snapshot storage itself results in data corruption and the loss of snapshots.
 Instead, use the Snapshots tab in the admin console to cleanup and remove snapshots.

-- In order to use NFS or hostpath backup storage locations when KOTS is installed without object storage (either by passing the `--with-minio=false` flag for existing cluster installations or the `--disable-s3` flag for embedded cluster installations with Replicated kURL), the underlying host mounts must point to either external s3-compatible object storage or ReadWriteMany (RWX) persistent volume storage.
+- Additional limitations apply to local snapshot storage destinations when KOTS is installed without object storage (either by passing the `--with-minio=false` flag for existing cluster installations or the `--disable-s3` flag for embedded cluster installations with Replicated kURL).
+For more information, see [Snapshots Storage Limitations](installing-stateful-component-requirements.md) in _Installing Without Object Storage_.

-By default, KOTS stores any backups that are configured to NFS or host path storage destinations in s3-compatible object storage.
-KOTS attempts to store backups with NFS or host path storage destination in local PVs instead of object storage using the `local-volume-provider` Velero plugin.
-The `local-volume-provider` plugin has the following limitations:

-    - Hostpath volumes are not designed to work on multi-node clusters unless the underlying host mounts point to shared storage.
-Volume snapshots performed in this configuration without shared storage can result in fragmented backups.

-    - Customized deployments of Velero (RBAC, container names), may not be supported.

-    - When BackupStorageLocations are removed, they are NOT cleaned up from the Velero and Node Agent pods.

-    - This plugin relies on a sidecar container at runtime to provide signed-url access to storage data.

-  For more information, see [local-volume-provider](https://github.com/replicatedhq/local-volume-provider) in GitHub.

 ## Velero Version Compatibility